davygoat/simh-os32/README.txt

       no longer  a native version of  expect.
 Windows 10 users  might be able  to run  it in  the  "Windows Subsystem  for Linux".
 Another option is to use Cygwin or MobaXterm.
 Anyway, YMMV.

+   SimH Classic

+      If you want  to use Bob Supnik's "Classic" SimH,  which comes with many Linux distributions,  I have added a  little file, supnik.ini without any of  the unsupported/unavailable SEND/EXPECT sequences.
+      OS32-FTPd takes care of the OS/32  startup sequence for you if you are using Classic.
+But if you are running without  the FTP server (e.g. in Microsoft Windows), then you  will have to type SET TIME, MARK DSC4:,ON and STARTUP yourself.

 Remote logins (aka.
 MTM) :-